Lesterpaintstheworld/terminal-velocity/style_guide.md

 # Style Guide for Terminal Velocity

+### Initial Assessment Findings
+- **Strengths**: The style guide provides clear guidelines on tone and formatting, essential for maintaining consistency.
+- **Weaknesses**: Some sections could benefit from more detailed examples.
+- **Recommendations**: Add examples of preferred tone and formatting to enhance clarity.

 ## Tone and Voice
 - Maintain a consistent tone that reflects the themes of the narrative.
 - Use clear and concise language to enhance readability.